forthy42/net2o/wiki/nsa-backdoor.md

 Whatever content is delivered, is scanned after decryption, and blocked+reported if detected as evil.
 [EFF on client–side scanning](https://www.eff.org/deeplinks/2019/11/why-adding-client-side-scanning-breaks-end-end-encryption)

+There are (at least) two problems with client–side scanning, as the EFF already noticed.
+First, the client gets the algorithm to do the hashing of the image.
+This is not a normal hash, this is usually a fingerprint of the image, so that trivial image editing doesn't make it a different picture.
+If you have that algorithm on the client side, you can try several tweaks on the image until it doesn't create the same fingerprint anymore.
+So people who know that they are doing evil things will evade detection anyhow.

+The other issue is that you don't want the client to have the list of “forbidden fingerprints”.
+They can use it as search entry for sharing exactly those forbidden things.
+So you need a server with the hashs, and a client–side query of this server to check the image.
+This is not privacy–preserving, as all fingerprints go to that server, so you can map published images to queries.

+However, I invented a way to avoid that: Index the forbidden fingerprints, in a way that a reasonable small amount of fingerprints are in one index bucket.
+There are orders of magnitude more legal images with the same index.
+For checking a fingerprint, you send {index, salt, hash(fingerprint, salt)} to the server.
+The server hashes all the fingerprints with the same index with that salt, and compare to your hash(fingerprint, salt) value.
+This preserves your privacy, unless it's a match.
+Reverting that hash(fingerprint, salt) is expensive, even if you have access to the image fingerprints and the backlog of the query, because now you have to do orders of magnitude more hashes.

+The last problem is that client–side scanning requires cooperation from the clients — if they just disable their code, it's ineffective.

 As net2o is open source, you can (in theory) verify statements about actual backdoors.
 And keep an eye on this page, I intent to publish fnords about having official back/front/side doors, leaky roofs and tunnels regularly, but